Machine Learning Based Compensation for Inconsistencies in Knitted Force Sensors: Data Processing

 Multi-layer Perceptrons (MLP) trained by back-propagation (BP) algorithms are commonly used for function approximation, we therefore used the \textit{MLPRegressor}\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html}} of \textit{scikit learn}, with \textit{relu} activation function and maximum iterations of 10.000.
 Note that MLPs are particularly sensitive to feature scaling \cite{SKLearnNN}, which makes our previously described pre-processing mandatory.

-We started with experimental $\alpha$ values of 0.5, 0.1, 0.025, and 0.0025, which gained promising results.
+We started with experimental $\alpha$ values of 0.5, 0.1, 0.025, and 0.0025, which gained promising results, therefore we kept this set as a baseline.
 From there, we tried different sets of smoothing factor vectors $A = (\alpha_1 \ldots \alpha_N)$, with $\alpha_i = 1 / a^i$, modifying $a$ and $N$ to get several sets of different sizes and granularity.
 Since we found that data smoothed with $\alpha$ values below 10\textsuperscript{-4} held too little information, we mostly refrained from going beyond those.
 Apart from feature vectors, we varied the ANN's hidden layer \textit{sizes} (i.e., neuron counts) and \textit{topologies}.
 We did not go beyond neuron counts of 32 and beyond 4 hidden layers, since we started to notice frequent overfitting at these values.
-We then empirically tested all permutations\footnote{912 variations, after removing duplicates and those including layers with less than 2 neurons, both due to flooring the products} of those parameters to find the optimal configuration (cf. Table \ref{tab:parameters} for a complete listing).
+We then empirically tested all permutations\footnote{after removing duplicates and those including layers with less than 2 neurons, both due to flooring the products, 114 network permutations remained.
+Testing those with all 8 variations of A, this resulted in 912 candidates for our pipeline.} of those parameters to find the optimal configuration (cf. Table \ref{tab:parameters} for a complete listing).